maalcantar/combinatorial_chromatin-ml_analysis/README.md

 ## Introduction

 This repository contains all code needed to reproduce DNA sequencing data processing and analyses described in:
 > Miguel A. Alcantar, Max A. English*, Jacqueline A. Valeri*, and James J. Collins.
-A high-throughput approach for studying combinatorial chromatin-based transcriptional regulation. <i>In revision</i>.
+A high-throughput synthetic biology approach for studying combinatorial chromatin-based transcriptional regulation. <i>In revision</i>.

 Code author: Miguel A. Alcantar.
 # Installation & requirements